dilan-dio4/easybase-website/_posts/2020-07-08-About-EasyBase.markdown

 Cloud databases are all the rage nowadays.
 Unfortunately, many of the mainstream database services are hard to configure and maintain.
 Without experience in programming and training in DBMS, many people find it difficult to pick the right database service for their project.
 EasyBase makes it easy to integrate your database with your application/project and track analytics.

-**Beyond optimizing performance and cost, our service fulfils three objectives:**
+**Beyond optimizing performance and cost, our service fulfills three objectives:**

 <br />